ankevdv/inspirationblog/src/post/post4.md

 ondertitel: Inspired by the pop-culture, folk art, pound shops and tumblr
 overviewtitel: Marta Veludo, inspired by the pop-culture, folk art, pound shops and tumblr
 datum: 11 Oct 2020
 description: Marta Veludo is a graphic designer inspired by pop culture, folk art, pound shops and tumblr.
 She is also fascinated by inventions, colour, movement and compositions.
 button: READ MORE
 date: 2020-09-10
-tags:
-  - tag1
-  - tag2
+tags: ['Pop culture', 'Colour', 'Movement', 'Cultural', 'Commercial','Graphic design']
 categories: categorie2
 afbeeldingabout: /img/post4about.png
 afbeelding1: /img/post4img1.jpg